v-dav/personal_projects/README.md

-# :floppy_disk: Personal projects and ideas
+# :floppy_disk: Personal projects researches and ideas

 In this repository, you'll find a collection of my personal projects that I've worked on in my free time.
 These projects range from simple scripts to more complex applications.